 The video provides a clear description of each as well as demonstrating the approaches, but if you’re unable to watch the video right now, there is a written summary below.

 After you’ve got your canopy picked out (see my previous post and video on canopy selection), your next step will be to build out the back in order to sleep and keep your truck camping gear organized.

 I did a ton of research about truck camping builds in the months leading up to building out my truck and what I found is there are generally two approaches that people take.

 The first and most common approach is the elevated sleeping platform approach whereby you build a large plywood sheet or some other variation on that theme where you can place all your gear underneath, organized in drawers or boxes and then sleep above that.

-The main advantages to this approach are the organized and dedicated gear storage space underneath and living area above.
+The main advantages of this approach are the organized and dedicated gear storage space underneath the wood and the living area above.
 You can essentially just crawl in and go to bed.
-It also provides a more secure area, or at least “out of sight, out of mind” approach to safeguard your gear from potential thieves in parking lots or trailheads.
+It also provides a more secure area, or at least an “out of sight, out of mind” approach to safeguard your gear from potential thieves in parking lots or trailheads.

 The downsides to that approach are the lack of living space and lack of headroom.
 This approach is essentially only good for crawling in and going to sleep, as it provides no real space to hang out, pass the time, change clothes, etc.

 You are essentially prioritizing gear storage over livability.
 Which is all fine and good.
 Most people believe they aren’t going to spend much time at camp or at their truck.
 But if you’re doing it for the longer term, you will definitely end up passing time in your truck, whether it be for sickness, laziness, weather, bugs, or whatever.